Outdoor Lighting Codes

 Model Lighting Codes

-In 1989 innovative lighting codes were developed for Flagstaff and Coconino County that were the first to restrict the amount of light permitted (per acre) in outdoor lighting installations.
+In 1989 innovative lighting codes were developed for Flagstaff and Coconino County that, in addition to effective standards for shielding and lamp type, were the first to restrict the amount of light permitted (per acre) in outdoor lighting installations.
 Their intent is to encourage lighting practices and systems that will:

 • minimize artificial sky glow, glare, and light trespass;